Menu Close

 The CNN article highlights how Instagram’s algorithm can promote harmful content to its users and how social media encourages social comparison.
 Instagram recommends accounts to users based on recent searches made, and topics Instagram thinks you’re interested in, or the accounts you already follow.

-When users, especially those who are young, encounter accounts that promote unhealthy behaviors, trends, or goals, this can harm their self-esteem and mental health.
+When users, especially those who are young, encounter accounts that promote unhealthy behaviours, trends, or goals, this can harm their self-esteem and mental health.

 Here Are Tips On How To Avoid Self- Esteem Pitfalls of Social Media: